mph-/lcapy/doc/netlists.rst

   specified for `t`.

 - `describe()` Prints message describing how netlist is solved

+- `evidence_matrix()` Returns the evidence matrix.
+This has a size `NxM` where `N` is the number of nodes and `M` is the number of branches.
+An element is 1 for currents entering a node from a branch, -1 for currents leaving a node from a branch, and zero otherwise.
+Note, each column sums to zero.

 - `has()` Returns True if component in netlist